 - 1 ¼ cups (300 ml) water

 - Put rice in a large bowl.
+Rice absorbs water very quickly when you start washing, so don't let the rice absorb the unclear water.
 Gently wash the rice in a circular motion and discard the water.
-Repeat this process about 3-4 times until the water becomes almost translucent.
+Repeat this process about 3-4 times.

 - Let the rice soak in water for 30 minutes.
 Transfer the rice into a sieve and drain for 15 minutes.